TendaniSadiki/k53simulationapp/question_image_mapping_clean.md

 ### Sign Type Questions
 - **Q49**: "A Temporary sign...?"
-  - Image: `Applies for the next 5km.png` (temporary/distance-based signs)
+  - Image: `SELECTIVE RESTRICTION SIGNS/Applies for the next 5km.png` (temporary/distance-based signs)

 - **Q71**: "The use of a temporary sign implies that for some reason..."
-  - Image: `Applies on the days and during the times shown.png` (conditional signs)
+  - Image: `SELECTIVE RESTRICTION SIGNS/Applies on the days and during the times shown.png` (conditional signs)

 ## Image Naming Conventions